openmc-dev/openmc/docs/source/usersguide/depletion.rst

 :class:`openmc.deplete.Operator` to normalize reaction rates using the product of fission reaction rates and fission Q values taken from the depletion chain.
-This approach does not consider indirect contributions to energy deposition, including neutron heating or kinetic energy of fission fragments.
+This approach does not consider indirect contributions to energy deposition, such as neutron heating and energy from secondary photons.
 In doing this, the energy deposited during a transport calculation will be lower than expected.
 This causes the reaction rates to be over-adjusted to hit the user-specific power, or power density, leading to an over-depletion of burnable materials.